Wondering why local SEO for small businesses is important?

 This might lead to Google not trusting your business since it finds conflicting information about your business on the Internet.

-So ensuring consistency in your business name, address, operating hours, website URL, and ownership information are integral to improving your business’ local SEO and customer experience.
+To achieve your website goals, ensure consistency in your business name, address, operating hours, website URL, and ownership information.

 Besides, customer-reported websites like Yelp and SaaSHub allow customers to input their incorrect business information.
 These websites will often allow a business to claim their business profile that can be customized to align with their brand.